psoloway/puppetlabs-tomcat/README.md

 #####`port`

 Specifies a port to listen on for the designated shutdown command.
+Maps to the [port XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes).
+Valid options: a string containing a port number.
+Default: undef.

 #####`shutdown`

 Designates a command to shut down Tomcat when received through the specified address and port.
+Maps to the [shutdown XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) Valid options: a string.
+Default: undef.

 ####tomcat::config::server::connector

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation to manage.
+Valid options: a string containing an absolute path.
+Default: $::tomcat/catalina_home.

 #####`connector_ensure`